 It's a weird list, but a specific one if you think about it.
 I clearly have a theme going.
 When I've pieced together all of the elements that my inner voice has been telling me, it's helped me push myself into the direction that I want to pursue.
 I've worked in theme parks.
 I've written plays.
 I'm finally starting to find ways to push my passions together to understand what jobs are out there for people like me.
 I just had to persistently listen to my inner voice.

-What do you wanna be when you grow up?
+3. Ask yourself: What do I wanna be when I grow up?

 If this process is still a massive struggle, let's think back to a truly innocent moment of our childhood.
 That moment when a teacher or parent asked us what we wanted to be when we grew up.
 If you think about this as a grown up, it actually seems silly that we ask kids what we want to be as a grown up.
 As a kid, you have very little life experience and zero work experience to base our decision-making on.
 What this truly means, then, is that when you are asking a child what they want to be when they grow up, you are asking them to make a decision based on their gut instinct.
 We could all learn a lesson from kids.
 Gut instincts are our best instincts, and yet we let that stuff drift off into oblivion and write it off as irresponsible.